Framing Artwork Tips

-Many home decorators have a penchant for framing artwork and family photographs to create a gallery wall.
-It’s often intimidating when you try to find the perfect picture frames for a variety of photos, prints or paintings.
-If you’re looking for inexpensive choices you might end up with standard sizes and cheap frames.
-Unfortunately standard dimensions won't fit the size of your artwork.
+Many home decorators have a penchant for creating gallery walls by framing artwork and family photographs.
+It’s often intimidating when you try to find the perfect picture frames for various photos, prints, or paintings.
+If you’re looking for inexpensive choices, you might end up with standard sizes and cheap frames.
+Unfortunately, standard dimensions probably won't fit your artwork.
 Independent custom frame stores are definitely more expensive and made from quality materials.

-In the middle of the spectrum, there are a number of online framing companies and big box craft retailers can create custom sizes at reasonable prices.
-They have a number of styles including contemporary, vintage, ornate and modern frames to easily coordinate with your decor.
-Retailers also do photo printing, framing and add sturdy hanging hardware that will hold the weight of the artwork.
+Several online framing companies and big-box craft retailers can create custom sizes at reasonable prices.
+They have many styles, including contemporary, vintage, ornate, and modern frames, to easily coordinate with your decor.
+Some retailers also print photos, frame them, and install hardware to hold the weight of the artwork.

-The picture framing process is has intricate aspects that require a number of details before it is completed once the artwork is placed inside the frame.
-It is best to choose different types of frames, impressive images and other variety of factors to achieve the perfect final design.
+The picture framing process has intricate aspects that require several details before it is completed once the artwork is placed inside the frame.
+It is best to choose different types of frames, impressive images, and other various factors to achieve the perfect final design.

-Find the ideal frame from many different styles, colors and materials.
+With so many different styles, colors, and materials, finding a frame can be difficult.
 Customers often choose the wrong type of frame that matches the room's decor instead of coordinating the art itself.
 If you can't decide, use a professional artistic framer to create the perfect frame for your art.
-However, rarely does the framer actually make the decision for the customer.
-Depending on the artwork your framer can recommend frame moldings and textural mats to create a unique composition.
+However, rarely does the framer actually decide for the customer.
+Depending on the artwork, your framer can recommend frame moldings and textural mats to create a unique composition.

-The professional helps to guide them and help to choose the perfect frame selection.
-If a homeowner wants a colorful frame they should pick a specific color from the image that will enhance the frame.
+If a homeowner wants a colorful frame, they should pick a specific color from the image to enhance the frame.
 Most artwork or photographs have quite a few colors within an image.
 However, prominent pigments in the art should coordinate with the mat and frame colors.

-Although frames come in many different colors, matte gray or black are definitely the designer trend.
-However, weathered wood is quite popular for for picture frames.
-Just because barn wood is unrefined it is often used in a variety of interior designs, such as contemporary, modern country, southwestern and rustic cabin home decor.
+Although frames come in many different colors, matte gray or black is definitely the designer trend.
+However, weathered wood is quite a popular picture frame choice.
+Just because barn wood is unrefined, it is often used in various interior designs, such as contemporary, modern country, southwestern and rustic cabin home decor.

 Quick Framing Tips

-2. Check out the size and proportion.
+- Check out the size and proportion.
 The artwork should rule the general size of the frame.
-Don't forget to take advantage of the frame's width in relation to the size of the piece.
+Don't forget to take advantage of the frame's width to the size of the piece.

-3. Select the right hanging hardware.
-Make sure the hardware is plenty secure on the wall.
-The size and overall weight requires the type of hardware.
+- Select the right hanging hardware.
+Make sure the hardware is secure on the wall.
+The size and overall weight require some type of hardware.

-4. Consider preserving expensive art.
-An acid-free mat and filter glass that is light blocking will protect your work of art.
+- Consider preserving expensive art.
+An acid-free mat and light-blocking filter glass will protect your work of art.

-5. Don't allow a frame overtake the artwork.
+- Don't allow a frame to overtake the artwork.
 Coordinate a frame for your artwork.
 Select the frame color and style to create a visual combination.

 © 2019 Linda Chechar